icmccorm/bookgen/src/ch3_accept_to_publish.md

-# Chapter 3 - From acceptance to publication
+# Chapter 3 - After You Hit Submit

+## From Camera-Ready to Published

+## Editing: Who, What, and When?